The following components are used in the listed order to select those applicants offered a position in our program.

 The goal of using the MMI is to more effectively assess non-cognitive qualities of an applicant, which could include empathy, critical thinking, ethical decision making and communication skills.
 Selected candidates will be invited to the MMI portion.
 From the applicants that complete the MMI component, a select number of these candidates will then be invited for a panel interview.

-Please note: For the this upcoming admissions cycle, all interviews will be done virtually.
+Please note: For 2021 - 2022 admissions cycle, all interviews will be conducted virtually.

 All applicants attending interviews will be required to sign a Confidentiality Non-Disclosure statement, to ensure the integrity and security of the interview process.
 Applicants offered interviews should be aware that the MMI is only scheduled once per year.
 Rescheduling; regardless of the candidate’s reason will not be accommodated.

 Successful applicants are reviewed and ranked by the Admissions Committee and offers are made based on a ranked list.
-The rank order list is comprised of applicant scores from the Sketch, Letters of Reference and Interview Scores.
 Offers will be made after the first round on a rolling basis until the class has been filled.
 Once the class is complete all waitlisted applicants will be informed that offers are no longer being made.